 Beef Jerky Today

 Beef jerky has come a long way from just the traditional flavors of original, teriyaki, and peppered.
-Now, connoisseurs can enjoy honey BBQ, jalapeno, and garlic-infused varieties – all packed with flavor!
+Now, connoisseurs can enjoy honey, habanero, and chipotle bourbon – all packed with flavor!
 Not only is it hugely popular among snackers of all ages; but health-conscious consumers are increasingly drawn to its nutritional benefits too.
 Packed full of protein yet low in fat and calories, beef jerky is an ideal guilt-free treat.

 More and more people are choosing to enjoy small-batch, artisanal jerky made with all-natural ingredients.
 Mahogany Smoked Meats proudly leads this trend, using top-notch cuts of meat and the freshest ingredients to produce high-quality beef jerky that can be enjoyed guilt-free!
 Not only is it delicious, but it's also healthy for you and our environment too.